 The term Haredi ('fearful of God') refers to those groups within Judaism who are considered to be the most strictly observant.
-Among them, Hasidic (from hasidHasid 'pious') groups are the followers of a number of rabbinical dynasties that began to emerge among the Yiddish-speaking Jewish population of central and eastern Europe in the eighteenth century.
+Among them, Hasidic (from Hasid 'pious') groups are the followers of a number of rabbinical dynasties that began to emerge among the Yiddish-speaking Jewish population of central and eastern Europe in the eighteenth century.
 Manchester's Yiddish-speaking community goes back to the first waves of Jewish immigrants in the late nineteenth century (Williams, 1989; Wise, 2010).
 Those who were not Haredi abandoned the language in subsequent generations.
 After World War II, Haredi survivors of the Holocaust rebuilt their communities mainly in Israel, the United States, Canada, the UK, and Belgium.
 Yiddish is now used as an everyday language almost exclusively in these Haredi communities.
 High birth rates have led to a considerable population growth over the past decades.
-Manchester's Haredi communities in the UK and from abroad, especially Israel.
+Manchester's Haredi community has also grown as a result of re-location from other communities in the UK and from abroad, especially Israel.